-In December 2021, the Times Tech Summit (hosted by the Times and the Sunday Times) brought together CIOs, CTOs and senior executives from across the UK to discuss data, cyber security, the skills gap, and set agendas for future tech innovation.
+In December 2021, the Times Tech Summit (hosted by the Times and the Sunday Times) brought together CIOs, CTOs, and senior executives from across the UK to discuss data, cyber security, the skills gap, and set agendas for future tech innovation.
 In this panel, our very own Simon La Fosse was joined by a number of key industry players to discuss the current skills shortage in the UK, and the role we all play in stabilising supply and demand for future generations of workers.
-La Fosse are proud to have been a supporting partner for this event.
+La Fosse is proud to have been a supporting partner for this event.

 Hannah Prevett (Moderator) – Deputy Editor, The Times Enterprise Network

-Simon La Fosse – Founder and Executive Chairman, La Fosse
+Simon La Fosse – Founder and Executive Chairman, La Fosse Associates

 Saul Klein – Founding Partner, LocalGlobe

 Chris Loake – Chief Technology & Operations Officer, C Hoare & Co.

 The UK has always been a major player in the tech world.
 Now, nearly 3 million people in the UK work in tech, with 100,000s of job openings available each day.
 As Saul Klein notes, the UK tech economy is the “third-fastest growing and most important ecosystem globally”, sitting just behind the Bay Area and Beijing.
 As technology continues to weave its way across all sectors, demand for these roles is growing rapidly year on year.